openstack/cinder/doc/source/devref/attach_detach_conventions_v2.rst

 continually cause us some problems.

-Additionally, the existing code path makes things like multi-attach extremely difficult to implement due to no real good tracking mechansim of attachment info.
+Additionally, the existing code path makes things like multi-attach extremely difficult to implement due to no real good tracking mechanism of attachment info.

 To try and improve this we've proposed a new Attachments Object and API.
 Now